 So one of your options depending on the style of beer you are serving is to actually serve it warm.
 Traditional English & Irish beers are better suited for this.
 English pale ales, milds, and bitters as well as stouts and porters for example.
 I would not recommend you serve the mass-produced commercial beers this way as they do have an undesirable taste when warm.

 2) Kegerators Are Your Best Option

 A kegerator is basically a fridge that’s whole purpose is to keep a keg of beer cold.
-You can buy kegerators that fit 1 or more kegs and in the majority of cases, they will even have beer taps on the top or built into the front of them and a space to store your CO2 tank.
+Depending on the size of the keg you can buy kegerators that fit 1 or more kegs and in the majority of cases, they will even have beer taps on the top or built into the front of them and a space to store your CO2 tank.

 Kegerators come in all shapes and sizes.
 Most beer coolers in bars and restaurants are basically just large kegerators.
 The cooler/fridge is typically located directly behind the wall of the bar and has taps coming out the front of it.

 You can buy kegerators that are the size of a minibar fridge or models that are closer in size to a standard deep freezer you would find in most people’s homes.
 The smaller, more compact models are easily transported to any wedding or party you are hosting.

 A spare fridge will serve as a kegerator, and mini-fridges are also easily transported.
 Many homebrewers will convert old fridges into kegerators by adding beer taps to them.